Meet our team

 An avid astrophotographer for Milky Way, timelapse, deep-space imaging, lunar, planetary, and star trail imagery, he is an all-around jack-of-most-trades for night-sky photography.

-Cory is also an internationally published and commissioned astrophotographer, where his photos have been used in multiple online and print publications.
+Cory is also an internationally published and commissioned astrophotographer, where his photos have been used in multiple online and print publications, including a NASA APOD selection.

 Tanja Schmitztwitter instagram googleplus facebook flickr